The process for credit card debt relief has 3 different stages.

 Qualifying for Chapter 7 Bankruptcy

 We understand that many of our clients have several good reasons for preferring Chapter 7 bankruptcy filing over Chapter 13.
 If Chapter 7 is in your best interests, we want to help you get there.
-Chapter 7 can allow you to eliminate almost all debt, including credit card debt, medical debt, personal loans, deficiency judgments, and more.
+Chapter 7 can allow you to eliminate almost all debt, including credit card debt, medical debt, personal loans, deficiency judgments, taxes and more.
 It will place an automatic stay on all debt collection activities, foreclosures, levies and garnishments.